dfinity/portal/docs/tutorials/hackathon-prep-guide/4-exploring-the-frontend.md

 export const frontend = createActor(canisterId);
 ```

-In this code, the constructor first creates an HTTPAgent which wraps the JavaScript API, then uses it to encode calls through the public API.
-If the deployment is on the mainnet, the root key of the replica is fetched.
-Then, an actor is created using the automatically generated Candid interface for the canister and is passed the canister ID and the HTTPAgent.
+In this code, the constructor first creates an `HTTPAgent` which wraps the JavaScript API, then uses it to encode calls through the public API.
+If the deployment is on the local testnet, the root key of the replica is fetched.
+Then, an actor is created using the automatically generated Candid interface for the canister and is passed the canister ID and the `HTTPAgent`.

 You can learn more about agents in the documentation [here](/docs/current/developer-docs/agents/).